Goji Financial Services Limited (“GFSL” or “the Firm”) – Pillar 3 Disclosure 2021

-The Board considers there will be short term disruption for the loss of a staff member, however the Board is confident in the strength and quality of the wider group management team and does not consider there to be a material medium or long term key risk relating to any single member of the Board.
+The Board considers there may be short term disruption for the loss of a key staff member, however the Board is confident in the strength and quality of the wider group management team and does not consider there to be a material medium or long term key risk relating to any single employee.

 REGULATORY CAPITAL RESOURCES